 Optimal Placement of Common-Mode Chokes for Various Antenna Types

-A common-mode choke (also known as a current balun, or Mantelwellensperre in German, mantelstroomfilter in Dutch) is an essential component in modern HF antenna systems.
-Its correct placement can greatly reduce noise, RF interference, and pattern distortion.
-This guide explains where and why to place these chokes effectively for various antenna types.
+A common-mode choke (also called a current balun, Mantelwellensperre in German, mantelstroomfilter in Dutch) is an essential part of modern HF antenna systems.
+Its correct placement reduces noise, RFI, and radiation pattern distortion.
+This guide explains where and why to install chokes for different antenna types.

-Common-mode currents are frequently misunderstood.
-They are not caused by return current imbalance.
-Instead, they result from the entire coaxial cable—particularly the outer surface of the shield—becoming part of the radiating system.
-This can occur due to capacitive or inductive coupling, poor feedpoint transitions, or environmental asymmetries.
+Common-mode currents are often misunderstood.
+They are not simply “imbalanced return currents.”
+True CM currents occur when the entire coax shield becomes part of the radiating system due to coupling, poor feed transitions, or environmental asymmetry.

-- It blocks true common-mode currents (induced noise or external coupling).
+- Blocks true CM currents (induced or coupled noise).

 Where Should You Place a Choke?

-The effectiveness of a choke depends heavily on placement.
-Common-mode currents form standing wave patterns along the outer surface of the coax.
-Installing a choke at a current maximum ensures maximum suppression.
-These peaks typically occur in the range of 0.05 to 0.25 wavelengths (λ) from the antenna feedpoint.
+Choke performance depends on placement.
+CM currents form standing waves along the shield.
+A choke at a current maximum achieves maximum suppression.
+Current maxima typically appear 0.05–0.25λ from the antenna feedpoint.

 Band | 0.05λ Distance |